squad-lab/qcdrivers/src/rwth/mux/README.md

 # Hash's Multiplexer
 QCoDeS and Python implementation of control for a multiplexer.
 The device is comprised of a PCA9544ADWR connecting to twelve MAX14661 (slave) ICs.
-It is controlled and interfaced via Arduino Due.
+It is designed as a plug-on shield controlled and interfaced via Arduino Due.
 This package allows for full control of the multiplexer through the VISA interface.
+[1]

+MAX14661:
+The MAX14661 ia a dual-channel analog multiplexer controlled serially, enabling any of its 16 pins to connect to the either common pin in any combination simultaneously (16:2).
+Each switch is independently controlled via I2C.
+It allows ± 5.5V signals with a single supply voltage ranging from +1.6V to + 5.5V.
+[2]

+PCA9544A:
+The PCA9544A is a 4-channel, bidirectional tranlating multiplexer that is controlled via I2C bus.
+It enables the SCL/SDA upstream pair to connect to four downstream channels (each channel is able to communicate with 4 device).
+[3]

+Hardware:
+The 96:4 multiplexing is achieved by using three channels of the PCA9544A to interface with twelve MAX14661 devices via the I2C protocol.
+The input is a 100-pin D-Sub connector located at the top of the device, while the four output channels are connected to female BNC connectors.[1]

 Features of this driver include: